ValentinChb/DTUWEC/README.md

 The DTUWEC also includes individual pitch control (IPC), individual flap control and cyclic flap control as separated DLLs.
 Blade pitch servo, generator models, flap servo, mechanical brake are not included in this repository.
 They can be found in the project [ServoAndUtilities](https://github.com/DTUWindEnergy/ServosAndUtilities).
+A Working in progress (WIP) version of the user manual can be found [here](https://gitlab.windenergy.dtu.dk/OpenLAC/BasicDTUControllerReport):

 ## Compatibility
 The project uses CMake to generate standard build files (e.g., makefiles on Linux/Mac OS and projects/solution files on Windows Visual studio) which could be used in the usual way.